 Put a spin on reflection-based assessments by asking students to vocalize instead of write them, quickly taking notes as they speak.

-Click here to download the list of formative assessment ideas to print and keep at your desk.
+Access your download to print and keep at your desk!

 These formative assessment activities differ, but all deliver the same underlying benefits.

 Students should grow cognizant of their learning needs, styles, strengths and areas of improvement.
 You should improve your general understanding of student learning, and identify problem areas to address before summative assessments.